To report an outage, call

 Because the energy landscape is evolving and new technologies are becoming available, our consumers need an energy company that can help them understand how these exciting new energy solutions fit into their lives.
-To do that, Blue Ridge Electric Membership Company made some fundamental changes in October 2016.
+To do that, Blue Ridge Electric Membership Corporation made some fundamental changes in October 2016.
 The first change was our new name—Blue Ridge Energy—as our cooperative and propane and fuels subsidiary began operating under one brand.

 The new Blue Ridge Energy is your complete source for innovative energy solutions, encompassing both your member-owned electric cooperative and our propane and fuels subsidiary.
 We’re expanding our offerings to give you more ways to improve your life and as the energy landscape evolves, we’ll help you understand how new technologies and solutions can best serve you.
 As always, we’re here as your trusted energy advisor and to make life better for those we serve!